Constitutional Court Procedure Act

 (Publication of Petition Briefs and Reply Briefs)

-After the Constitutional Court finds a petition admissible, the petition brief and the reply brief shall be published on the Court's website.
+After the Constitutional Court finds a petition admissible, the petition brief and the reply brief shall be published on the Constitutional Court's website.

 The petition brief and the reply brief containing matters that should be kept confidential may be published after required redaction.